marcosasn/tst-iqcheck/README.md

 ### Messages

 IQCHECK produces warning messages that give hints about **program identifiers** (programming solution identifiers).
-These warning messages are based on the similarity between the identifiers obtained from student program and the words extracted from problem specification text.
+These warning messages are produced when the lexicons obtained from student program identifiers have no terms extracted from problem specification text.

 ### Example
 ```